What is COVID-19?

 The coronavirus disease 2019, abbreviated as COVID-19, is a new virus that causes respiratory illness in people and can spread from person to person.
 This virus was first identified during an investigation into an outbreak in Wuhan, China.

 For more information about the virus, please visit:

 What other complications does COVID-19 cause?

 Doctors in Europe and the U.S. have reported new cases of an inflammatory illness in children that resembles Kawasaki disease (KD) and toxic shock syndrome (TSS), two uncommon illnesses in children.
 This new illness is called pediatric multisystem inflammatory syndrome (MIS-C).
-While there have been more than 100 cases of MIS-C reported in the U.S., this appears to be rare compared to overall COVID cases.
+While there have been cases of MIS-C reported in the U.S., this appears to be rare compared to overall COVID cases.